ayoisaiah/focus/README.md

 ![Focus notification](https://ik.imagekit.io/turnupdev/focus-notify_igz_8z0Jnp.png)

 Notifications are turned on by default.
-Set `notify` to `false` in your config file, or use the `--disable-notification` cli option if you don't want notifications once a session ends.
+Set `notify` to `false` in your config file, or use the `--disable-notification` flag if you don't want notifications once a session ends.

 ## Ambient sounds